maratai/craftery/fiber_arts/fiber_arts_readings.md

 - Deborah Silver. *The Technique of Split-Shed Weaving*.
 Fantastic "pictorial" technique with supplementary warp for looms with 4+ harnesses.
 Requires familiarity with 4+ shafts and weaving drafts.
 - Marian Stubenitsky. *Weaving with Echo and Iris*.
 Over my head right now, but extraordinary to page through.
 - [Weberei Hamburg](https://www.weberei-hamburg.com/en/store).
 Books on loom construction and design, available auf Deutsch and in English.
+- Weavers Guild of Greater Baltimore. *Sixty Scarves for 60 Years*, rev. ed. with bonus content.
+A gorgeous collection of drafts and project details; this does include some plain weave patterns though!
 - Palmy Weigle. *Double Weave*.
 1978.
 These are all techniques for 4-harness looms.

 ## Weaving: Rigid Heddle Looms